Garbagebuild/Garbagebuild/README.md

 ## 🚨 Important Notes

 - ⚠️ **Do NOT attempt a full flash** unless you know what you're doing.
-The firmware is incomplete and doing a full flash may **soft-brick** your device (plus why you do that lol I havent modified anything).
+The firmware is incomplete and doing a full flash may **soft-brick** your device.
 - ⚠️ **`userdata.img` is missing** from this repository but will be added soon.
 - ✅ Use **`mtkclient`** for all operations — **not SP Flash Tool**.
 - ⚠️ This firmware is for exploration, development, and recovery purposes only.
 Use at your own risk.